 Are you afraid that your HOA or landlord will complain about your antenna?
 Well, the federal government guarantees your right to mount a TV antenna on your balcony?

 Your HOA or landlord can’t force you to remove it under federal law, with some reasonable exceptions.

 Read the FCC’s Over Air Reception Devices Rule and know your rights when it comes to mounting TV antennas.

 Let’s talk about the best part of this experiment: the cost.
 The Channel Master Stealthtenna 50 is a metal antenna that sells for only $29 from Amazon!!
-That is cheaper than many indoor antennas!
+That is cheaper than many plastic indoor antennas!